Unipisa/explica/README.md

 # ExpliCa

-## Context
+## Evaluating Explicit Causal Reasoning in Large Language Models

-ExpliCa (Explicit Causality) is a dataset designed to evaluate models on commonsense causal reasoning through causal discovery tasks, more specifically via Pairwise Causal Discovery (PCD), which focuses on determining the existence of a causal relationship between two events and establishing the causal direction, that is, identifying which event serves as the cause and which as the effect.
+ExpliCa (Explicit Causality) is a dataset designed to evaluate LLMs on commonsense causal reasoning through causal discovery tasks, more specifically via Pairwise Causal Discovery (PCD), which focuses on determining the existence of a causal relationship between two events and establishing the causal direction, that is, identifying which event serves as the cause and which as the effect.
+In ExpliCa PCD is formulated to take into account also the entanglement of causal and temporal relations between events.

+This repository contains
+* The dataset with human annotation and models' answers
+* The results
+* The code used to:
+  * Query the LLMs
+  * Analyze and plot the results

-## Stimuli
+## The dataset
-ExpliCa contains 600 sentence pairs, each presented in both possible orders, resulting in a total of 1200 sentence pairs.
-Each pair of sentences has been joined in a single sentence through connectives that explicitly indicate causal or temporal relations, as well as the direction of those relations, i.e., iconic (i.e., when the cause/antecedent event in sentence A linguistically appears  before  the effect/the subsequent event in sentence B) and and anti-iconic (effect-cause; subsequent-antecedent):
+ExpliCa contains 600 sentence pairs, each presented in both possible orders.
+Each sentence pair has been joined in a single sentence through connectives that explicitly indicate causal or temporal relations, as well as the direction of those relations, i.e., iconic (i.e., when the cause/antecedent event in sentence A linguistically appears  before  the effect/the subsequent event in sentence B) and and anti-iconic (effect-cause; subsequent-antecedent):
 * A causes B > “so”
 * B causes A > “because”
 * A precede B > “then”
 * B precede A > “after”

-## Human ratings
+### Human ratings
 We collected human acceptability ratings concerning the connective in each sentence via crowdsourcing.
 Subjects rated on a scale from 1 to 10 how acceptable the connective is to express the relation between the events in the sentences.
 For example:
 * Jude walked under the rain for an hour, so Jude got sick: Rating 10 (highly acceptable)